jmetzz/python-web-servers-benchmark/readme.md

 ## Steps to reproduce benchmarks

 1. Install docker
-2. Prepare the python the conda environment.
-See the environment.yml file
+2. Prepare the python conda environment.
+See the `environment.yml` file
-3. Run run.sh <output directory>
-4. Run processing/summary.py
+3. Run `run.sh -h` to learn how to use the script
+4. Activate the `benchmark` environment
+5. Run `python -m processing/app.py -i <input path> -o <output path>`

 Some useful commands for testing and debug: